AdaMartin18010/GraphNetWorkCommunicate/docs/README_EN.md

 ## 📊 **Quality Standards**

 - **Mathematical Rigor**: All definitions and theorems follow strict mathematical standards
-- **Code Quality**: All implementations include comprehensive tests and documentation
+- **Editorial Quality**: Terminology is consistent; entries are structured and well-referenced
 - **Visualization**: All diagrams are generated using standardized tools (Mermaid, Graphviz, etc.)
 - **Accessibility**: Content is designed to be accessible to diverse audiences